 – 2 1/2 cups all-purpose flour, plus more for rolling

 – 1/2 teaspoon pure almond extract, optional

-- 7. Roll the dough out to the desired thickness.
-(I usually do 1/4-inch.)
+– Roll the dough out to the desired thickness.
+(Not sure what your preference is?
+Try 1/4-inch.)
 Cut into shapes using cookie cutters.

 Note: For the easiest cleanup and rolling out of the cookies, lay a large piece of parchment paper on a clean, dry surface and dust lightly with flour.
 Roll the dough to the desired thickness and bake as directed.